-Compared to these three models, the G1X Mark III’s lens starts at the same 24mm equivalent, but is beaten in telephoto length by two of them.
-Meanwhile all three of the models above focus twice as close or closer still, and also boast focal ratios that are one to two stops brighter at the wide-end, not to mention one to two stops brighter at the long end too.
-So while the G1X Mark III’s sensor is larger than the 1.5in type in the G1X Mark II and the 1in type in the G5X and LX10 / LX15, you will need to deploy sensitivities one to two stops higher to match the shutter speed under the same light conditions.
+Compared to these models, the G1X Mark III’s lens starts at the same 24mm equivalent, but is beaten in telephoto length by two of them.
+Meanwhile all of the models above focus twice as close or closer still, and also boast focal ratios that are one to two stops brighter at the wide-end, not to mention one to two stops brighter at the long end too.
+So while the G1X Mark III’s sensor is larger than the 1.5in type in the G1X Mark II and the 1in type in the G5X / G7X II, RX100 V and LX10 / LX15, you will need to deploy sensitivities one to two stops higher to match the shutter speed under the same light conditions.

-Since the G1X Mark III employs an APS-C sized sensor, it’s completely fair to compare its built-in lens to Canon’s various EF-S and EF-M lenses for EOS bodies in terms of coverage, aperture, focusing, rendering and depth-of-field.
+Since the G1X Mark III employs an APSC sized sensor, it’s completely fair to compare its built-in lens to Canon’s various EF-S and EF-M lenses for EOS bodies in terms of coverage, aperture, focusing, rendering and depth-of-field.
 Most obviously the ubiquitous EF-S 18-55mm f3.5-5.6 models for its DSLRs and in particular the EF-M 15-45mm f3.5-6.3 for its mirrorless cameras.

-Compared to the EF-S 18-55mm, the G1X Mark III’s lens starts a little wider, but ends a little shorter, gathers two thirds of a stop more light at the wide-end but the same at the long-end, and focuses two and a half times closer.
+Compared to the EF-S 18-55mm, the G1X Mark III’s lens starts a little wider, but ends a little shorter, gathers two thirds of a stop more light at the wide-end but the same at the long-end, and focuses two and a half times closer while also sporting a built-in ND filter.
 So apart from the slightly longer reach of the EF-S 18-55mm, I’d say the G1X Mark III’s lens is preferable, starting wider and brighter and focusing close; it’s also worth noting the 75.2mm length of the EF-S 18-55mm is thicker than the entire body of the G1X III.

-Compared to the EF-M 15-45mm, the G1X Mark III’s lens shares exactly the same coverage, but is two thirds of a stop brighter at the wide-end, one third brighter at the long-end, and again focuses two and half times closer.
+Compared to the EF-M 15-45mm, the G1X Mark III’s lens shares exactly the same coverage, but is two thirds of a stop brighter at the wide-end, one third brighter at the long-end, and again focuses two and half times closer at the wide-end while also sporting a built-in ND filter.
 And again the length of the EF-M lens alone is similar to the overall thickness of the G1X III body.

 It’s always interesting to note where the aperture on a zoom lens begins to decrease throughout its range.
 The G1X Mark III’s lens starts at f2.8 when zoomed wide to 24mm equivalent, but like most compacts the aperture begins to close with the merest nudge of the zoom collar.
 It closes a notch to f3.2 at 26mm, then to f3.5 at 29mm, then to f4 at 33mm; so it loses a stop by the time you’re at 33mm.
 Then it closes to f4.5 at 39mm, f5 at 48mm and finally reaches the minimum value of f5.6 between 57mm and 72mm.
 So between 57 and 72mm, the lens is two stops dimmer than at 24mm.
 Note all these focal lengths are equivalent values, multiplied by 1.6 times over the actual focal lengths due to the sensor size.